Table of Contents

 Metacognition allows people to take charge of their learning.
 Because it involves awareness of how they learn.
 It helps in the evaluation of their learning needs, generating strategies to meet these needs, and then implementing the strategies.
 Learners often show an increase in self-confidence when they build metacognitive skills.

 For all age groups, metacognitive knowledge is crucial for efficient independent learning.
 Because it fosters forethought and self-reflection.
-Since it is a self monetary process which helps the individual to find out strategies to learn and memorize.
+Since it is a self-monetary process that helps the individual to find out strategies to learn and memorize.
 This ability helps people gain achievement orientation, either mastery or performance, which in turn results in academic success.